What Are HECM Loans: The Only Guide You Need

 Occupancy Requirements

-The home must be your principal residence which means you need to live in your home consecutively for six months and one day of the year.
+The home must be the borrower’s principal residence, which means they need to live in their home consecutively for six months and one day of the year.

 **Age requirements differ by product and state.